Rockin-in-a-free-world/test-duplicate-data/docs/how-to/sync-content.md

 This points to the MetaMask docs repository (which is included as a git submodule).

 ## Step 3: Specify What to Include

+> as a one off, run the imports, id what image paths were updated and import those images into the repo to make the locally available

 Add an `include` list with the files or patterns you want to sync: